loganengle/django-react-docker-template/README.md

 **The envfile provided in this repository `.env.example` is merely an example - make sure you replace this with your actual `.env` file**

-It is expected that there is a legitimate envfile named `.env` as the `docker-compose.yml` relies on it:
+It is expected that there is a legitimate envfile named `.env` as the `docker-compose.yml` relies on it.

 ### Useful Commands